murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 1. The pitch: anybody can propose and present “room” topics
 2. The breakout: participants join whichever room they want

-You can find more details about how to run a remote Open Space on [Philippe’s blog](https://philippe.bourgau.net/how-to-run-a-remote-first-open-space-technology-un-conference/).
-The idea for remote Event Storming is to run every session (as described above) as an Open Space.
+You can find more details about how to run a remote Open Space on [Philippe’s blog](https://philippe.bourgau.net/how-to-run-a-remote-first-open-space-technology-un-conference/). **The idea for remote Event Storming is to run every session (as described above) as an Open Space**.
 The typical Open Space has no pre-defined goal; one of its rules is “Whatever happens is the right thing.”
 However, as an Event Storming facilitator, you have a goal and an agenda!
 You will need to twist the Open Space so that people follow the Event Storming steps:

 1. For some phases of the workshop, you will be prescriptive about room topics
 2. You will organize knowledge sharing between rooms after every breakout